chocolatey/boxstarter.org/input/testingpackages.md

 Boxstarter can detect which packages have changed and test their installations on one or more deployment targets.
 Boxstarter can automate publishing successful packages to their feed.

-The Boxstarter TestRunner module can test [Chocolatey](https://chocolatey.org) package installs on one or more deployment targets and evaluate whether the installation was successful.
+The Boxstarter TestRunner module can test [Chocolatey](https://chocolatey.org) package installations on one or more deployment targets and evaluate whether the installation was successful.
 The TestRunner module can also be used to automate the publishing of Chocolatey packages to a [NuGet](https://nuget.org) feed.
-That may be the public Chocolatey community feed or a private feed.
+That may be the public Chocolatey Community Repository, or a private feed.

 The TestRunner module can be downloaded and installed via Chocolatey by running: